Learn what camera lenses are, how they work, and how to choose the right lens type for your photography goals.

 - What Are the Different Types of Camera Lenses?

-- How to Choose a Camera Lens for Your Photography Style
+- How to Choose the Right Type of Camera Lens

 - Which Tamron Lens Will Meet Your Needs?